playframework/playframework/documentation/manual/releases/release26/migration26/Migration26.md

 #### XercesImpl removal

 For XML handling Play used the Xerces XML Library.
-Since modern JVM are using Xerces as a refernece implementation we removed it.
+Since modern JVM are using Xerces as a reference implementation we removed it.
 If your project relies on the external package you can simply add it to your `build.sbt`:

 ```